thislavrenchuk/portfolio/_posts/2024-05-07-for-future.md

 The Player again will face a choice of route and race against the clock to the reach the final room and the end of the game.

-**ADD A WHITEBOX PLAYTHROUGH**

 ***

 <h1 id="Challenges">Challenges</h1>

-1. Migrating to newer versions of Unreal Engine
+<h4>1.
+Migrating to newer versions of Unreal Engine</h4>

 Although the migration process is fairly straightforward, there are hidden challenges that crop up when you least expect it.
 The lesson I learnt is to become much more prudent & getting acquianted with Unreal's Release Notes as soon as possible.

-2. Retargeting animations
+<h4>2.
+Retargeting animations</h4>

 While working on the project Unreal had released a much improved feature for Retargeting Animations, however due to being very new, there were very few online resources to help with debugging.
 Ideally I would like to learn more about Rigging Skeletons to better understand the problems around animation.

 <h1 id="FutureWork">Future Work</h1>

+The development of this game is still in-progress, though some of the key features and functionality has already been implemented.
+Below are the most urgent next steps as well as ideas for future expansions beyond the current scope of the work.

-1. I want to dedicate more time to working on the **3Cs**.
+<h4>1.
+Dedicate more time working on the **3Cs**.</h4>

-TBA
+Specifically working on the Camera and the transition from an outside to an inside environment.
+There is a lot of potential to experiment with different camera options.
+This would require expanding on the zoom functionality that is already implemented and figuring out the collision of the camera with walls, doors and stairs.

-2. Perfect combat mechanics for a more balanced experience.
+<h4>2.
+Perfect combat mechanics for a more balanced experience.</h4>

-TBA
+Although some preliminary choices have been made as to the Enemy design, these are yet to be tested with the player experience in mind in order to make sure the combat is balanced and enjoyable.

+<h4>3.
+Start work on Sound Design.</h4>

+* Research Sound Design for TPS games, looking into well established games.
+* Work on recording voice-over for the Player Character's inner monologue.
+* Experiment with different sound effects.